astraly-labs/Pragma/docs/versioned_docs/version-V3/Consensys Zk-EVM/data-feeds/Consumming Data.md

 ---

 You can find the list of supported assets here.
-The current Empiric Network proxy addresses are:
+The current Pragma Network proxy addresses are:

 | Network           | Address                                    | Explorer                                                                                                   |
 | ----------------- | ------------------------------------------ | ---------------------------------------------------------------------------------------------------------- |